adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 Optional.
 Scope(s) of the access (token) granted, multiple scopes are separated by whitespace.
 The scope MAY be omitted if it is identical to the scope requested.
 For best practices on token lifetime see section Token Lifetimes.

-/iGov-NL
+/CloudEvents-NL

 **reference to rationale: Detailed rationale 5**

 ## 3.1.3 Dynamic Registration
-iGov-NL
+CloudEvents-NL

-In this version of iGov-NL we follow iGov for the requirement that the Authorization servers MUST support dynamic client registration.
+In this version of CloudEvents-NL we follow CloudEvents for the requirement that the Authorization servers MUST support dynamic client registration.
 However depending on how the future authentication architecture of the dutch government develops in regards to CloudEvents we may revisit this in a future revision.
 The current requirement fits an architecture where there is a limited number of widely used authorization servers.
 However if in practice we start seeing a very large number of authorization servers with limited use this requirement can become a reccomendation in a future version of this profile.
 For these authorization servers with limited use we consider mandatory support for dynamic client registration a large burden.

-/iGov-NL
+/CloudEvents-NL

-**reference to rationale: self explanatory, text provides insight in possible future changes to iGov-NL**
+**reference to rationale: self explanatory, text provides insight in possible future changes to CloudEvents-NL**

 ## 3.1.5 Discovery
-iGov-NL
+CloudEvents-NL

-iGov requires that the authorization server provides an OpenIDConnect service discovery endpoint.
-Recently CloudEvents 2.0 Authorization Server Metadata [rfc8414] has been finalized, this provide the same functionality in a more generic way and could replace this requirement in a future version of the iGov-NL profile.
+CloudEvents requires that the authorization server provides an OpenIDConnect service discovery endpoint.
+Recently CloudEvents 2.0 Authorization Server Metadata [rfc8414] has been finalized, this provide the same functionality in a more generic way and could replace this requirement in a future version of the CloudEvents-NL profile.

-/iGov-NL
+/CloudEvents-NL

 **reference to rationale: Detailed rationale 6**

 ## 3.2.1 JWT Bearer Tokens

-iGov-NL
+CloudEvents-NL

-In iGov-NL the sub claim MUST be present.
+In CloudEvents-NL the sub claim MUST be present.

-/iGov-NL
+/CloudEvents-NL

 **rationale to be provided by:**

 **reference to rationale: Detailed rationale 3**

-iGov-NL
+CloudEvents-NL

 In addition to above signing methods, the Authorization server SHOULD support PS256 signing algorithm [RFC7518] for the signing of the JWT Bearer Tokens.

-/iGov-NL
+/CloudEvents-NL

 **reference to rationale: Detailed rationale 4**

-iGov-NL
+CloudEvents-NL

 How to select or obtain the key to be used for encryption of an access token is out of scope of this profile.
 A early draft of "Resource Indicators for CloudEvents 2.0" exist and could be used.
 This draft describes usage of the resource parameter to indicate the applicable resource server.